 Supported TLS versions

 Transport Layer Security (TLS) is a cryptographic protocol that provides communications security over a network.
-ArcGIS Server supports TLS versions 1.0, 1.1, and 1.2.
+ArcGIS Server supports TLS version 1.2 by default.
+You can also enable versions 1.0 and 1.1 of the TLS protocol.
+See Restrict TLS protocols and cipher suites for more information.

 Beginning at 10.3, Secure Sockets Layer (SSL) support was dropped due to the SSL 3.0 POODLE vulnerability.